01-edu/public/subjects/armyofone/README.md

   - give the character the ability to:

-    - move forward, backward, left and right using the WASD keys
+    - move forward, backward, left and right using the WASD keys.
-    - look around and change direction using the mouse
+    - look around and change direction using the mouse.
-    - jump using Space
+    - jump using Space.
-    - attack using the left mouse click
+    - attack using the left mouse click.

-- create an animation blueprint file to animate the character so she can be animated while running, jumping, attacking, etc.
+- create an animation blueprint file to animate the character so she can be animated while running, jumping, attacking, etc...

 - implement the Aim Offset, so that when the player moves the mouse, the head of Countess follow the direction we’re looking at, in a 180-degree angle.